AleezaJahan/hackwestern/backend-social/README.md

 }
 ```

-Executes a Twitter post and records it in the database.
+Executes a Twitter post and records it in storage.
+The message is automatically formatted as "eat, sleep, repeat" with timestamp.

 ### Send SMS Threat